4.1.3. Rules for adding attributes to roads and road sections

 The “Numbered highway” road type (see Section 3.3.3.2.2.
 Numbered highway) is assigned to roads of the following significance:

 Don't draw items that relate to roads of lower significance (for example, local roads in the Russian Federation or rural roads in Ukraine), with the exception of those located in Belarus and Latvia.
-For example, М-1 Belarus, М-2 Crimea, М-10 Russia, М-25, А-107, Р-132,etc.:
+For example, М-1 Belarus, М-2 Crimea, М-10 Russia, М-25, А-107, Р-132, and others:

-If numbered highways in different classification systems partially match (for example, between the European or Asian road networks and in the List of Public Motorways of Federal Significance) then map the roads they contain as individual items.
-Examples of this include the M-10 road in Russia (which is part of the E95 highway in Europe) or the M-1 Belarus, M-5 Ural, etc. highways that are part of the Asian Highway 6 (AH6) that connects Eastern Europe with South Korea.
+If numbered highways in different classification systems partially coincide (for example, the roads of the European or Asian road networks and in the List of Public Motorways of Federal Significance), map the roads they contain as individual items.
+Examples include the M-10 road in Russia, which is part of highway E95 in Europe, and Asian Highway 6 (AH6) connecting South Korea and Eastern Europe, which coincides with highways M-1 Belarus and M-5 Ural.

-For roads that belong to European or Asian networks (for example, Е95or АН6), enter two official names (in Russian and English).
+For roads that belong to European or Asian networks (for example, Е95or АН6), enter official names both in Russian and English).

-You can enter an English name for a Russian highway (for example, М-10 Russia), but this is not mandatory.
+You can enter an English name for a Russian highway (for example, М-10 Russia), but this is optional.

 4.1.3.3.
 Rules for naming roads

-General rules for naming roads are given in Section 3.3.3.3.
+General rules for naming roads are listed in Section 3.3.3.3.
 Road name.

 4.1.3.3.1